ucsd-dsc-arts/dsc160-final-dsc160_final_group12/README.md

 Other Python scripts and files: Borrowed code for text recognition neural network generation from the github repositiory mentioned in the 'Data and Model' section.

 ## Results

-After the Handwriting system processes the under inputted text, it is passed into our synthetic synesthesia art creator.
-In this part of the generative process, we break down the recognized text from the first part of the model into individual characters and associate a color to each letter.
-This is done by using the most common color associated with each character by synesthesia patients, so we can get a sense of the colors a typical person with synesthesia may see.
-To generate the art, we use the turtle package in python to draw colorful geometric shapes that can show the user the synesthesia colors is an aesthetically pleasing way.
-We have three different outputs which are randomly chosen from for each instance of a word.

-There are three options for the outputted image: a color wheel, a hexogram spiral, and a spirograph.
-The different options are selected by random number generator, so each time you run the model you can get a slightly different output.

 **Example: coffee**